 The simple description of back-up and disaster recovery is the process of creating a copy of critical files to a separate location used to protect you or your company from data loss which can then be restored in the event of data loss.
 Disaster recovery is a preventive measure that should be put in place that covers all areas of getting your business back up and running in the event of a disaster.

-Not sure if you need disaster recovery?
-Ask yourself, if something were to happen: how long would it take to get your business up and running again, how long would it take to restore your data from your external drive, what happens if your external drive is faulty or hasn’t been backing up.
+Not sure if you need back-up and disaster recovery?
+Ask yourself, if something were to happen: how long would it take to get your business up and running again, how long would it take to restore your data from your external drive, what happens if your external drive is faulty or hasn’t been backing up?